ms-iot/content/en-US/win10/samples/potentiometer.md

 ###Building and running the sample

 1. Download a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip).
-1. Open `samples-develop\PotentiometerSensor\CS\PotentiometerSensor.csproj` in Visual Studio.
+2. Open `samples-develop\PotentiometerSensor\CS\PotentiometerSensor.csproj` in Visual Studio.
-1. Find the `ADC_DEVICE` variable in **MainPage.xaml.cs** and change it to either **AdcDevice.MCP3002** or **AdcDevice.MCP3208** depending on the ADC you wired up above
+3. Find the `ADC_DEVICE` variable in **MainPage.xaml.cs** and change it to either **AdcDevice.MCP3002**, **AdcDevice.MCP3208** or **AdcDevice.MCP3008** depending on the ADC you wired up above
+4. Verify the GPIO pin number is correct for your board.
+(GPIO 5 for Raspberry Pi 2 and MinnowBoard Max.
+GPIO 12 for DragonBoard)
-1. Select `ARM` for the target architecture
+5. Select `ARM` for the target architecture if you are using a Raspberry Pi 2 or a DragonBoard.
+Select `x86` for MinnowBoard Max.
-1. Go to `Build -> Build Solution`
+6. Go to `Build -> Build Solution`
-1. Select `Remote Machine` from the debug target
+7. Select `Remote Machine` from the debug target
-1. Hit F5 to deploy and debug.
+8. Hit F5 to deploy and debug.
 Enter the IP address of your device and select `None` for the authentication type

 When you turn the potentiometer knob, you will see the number change on the screen indicating the potentiometer knob position.